GeorgeSamir10/simple_shell/README.md

-the simple shell project, part of ALX SE program
+the simple shell building project, part of ALX SE program